diemastermonkey/dial-o-tron/README.md

 # Gameplay Synopsis
 How gameplay works.
 Theoretically.
 If you're really more curious about the game aspect, check out 'Lore', below.

 It all starts when the player dials a 7-digit phone number - say, 555-1212.
+The device informs them `
+Dial-O-Tron 0.31

+566-1337

+[ringing]
+[connected]

+You, again??
+I can hear you breathing, you know.
+Goodbye!

+[disconnected]
+`

 # Concepts